moebiussurfing/ofxColorManager/README.md

 ```

 ## Dependencies
-Clone these add-ons and include into ```OF Project Generator``` to allow compile your projects or the examples:
+Clone these add-ons and include into the **OF Project Generator** to allow compile your projects or the examples:
 * [ofxColorClient](https://github.com/moebiussurfing/ofxColorClient)
 * [ofxImGui](https://github.com/Daandelange/ofxImGui/tree/jvcleave)  [ Fork from @Daandelange Thanks **Daan**! ]
 * [ofxSurfingHelpers](https://github.com/moebiussurfing/ofxSurfingHelpers)